aurelberra/Vim-Katas/exercises_ab/50_operate_with_a_search_motion.md

 There is this text, delete the part "take time but eventually".

 ```
-This phrase takes time but
-eventually gets to the point.
+This phrase gets to the point.
 ```

 `v` - enter into character-wise visual mode